Computing Access for People in Extreme Poverty

 Computer training to overcome disadvantage

-ATD Fourth World in the Democratic Republic of Congo decided to set up a computer training course entitled “Young people and computers: education for a just world”.
+ATD Fourth World in the Democratic Republic of the Congo decided to set up a computer training course entitled “Young people and computers: education for a just world”.

 The goal is to promote access to information and communication technologies for young people who do not have access to them and to open up digital knowledge to all.